waitzShigoto/kc_blog/content/en/2022-08-08-share-my-macos-enviroment.markdown

 ---
 layout: post
+title: >-
-title: "My Ultimate MacOS Development Environment Setup: Unlock Your Terminal Potential with These Zshrc config!"
+  My Ultimate MacOS Development Environment Setup: Unlock Your Terminal Potential with These Zshrc config!
-date: 2022-08-08 14:46:12 +0800
+date: '2022-08-08 14:46:12 +0800'
 image: env/neofetch.png
-tags: [macOS, environment]
+tags:
+  - environment
+  - macOS
-categories: macOS
+categories: Others
+excerpt: >-
-excerpt: "Are you a developer looking to enhance your terminal look on macOS?
+  Are you a developer looking to enhance your terminal look on macOS?
 Look no further!
-In this guide, I'll show you how I set up with zshrc configurations."
+In this guide, I'll show you how I set up with zshrc configurations.
 ---

 As a developer who primarily works on a MacBook Pro 13',